mondaiarimasen/Cryo-Data-Acquisition/README.txt

         > sends the data to serial port, which cryo-RealTime.py reads and updates to cryo-Environment-Data.dat

-  - cryo-CoolingWaterMonitor.py
-        > gets the cooling water flow rate by reading the voltage from the monitor through the LabJack U3-LV
-        > converts voltage to water flow rate using experimentally determined relationship
-        > no consideration of noise in current version
-        > updates cryo-Environment-Data.dat with the new cooling water flow rate
-        > not used, as of August 20, 2018, as integrating with cryo-RealTime.py

   - cryo-DataView.html
         > website to view all data read by cryo-RealTime.py
         > refreshes at user-decided frequency